undefined

 3. Operation management of tourist attractions by analyzing tourist behaviors

-• Tourist’s behavior analysis could be useful to different stakeholders.
+- Tourist behavior analysis could be useful to different stakeholders.

-• Tourists have high expenditure potential.
+- Tourists have high expenditure potential.
 When tourists visit your locality, they often go on shopping sprees, explore eateries, and participate in local festivals or events.
-Analyzing data around all these points assist executives in strategic decision making.
+Analyzing data around all these points assist executives in strategic decision-making.

-• For example, based on historical and present trends, tourism players can forecast the influx of tourists at a particular tourist attraction.
-Accordingly, they can make arrangements for the commute, accommodation, food and other resources.
+- For example, based on historical and present trends, tourism players can forecast the influx of tourists at a particular tourist attraction.
+Accordingly, they can make arrangements for the commute, accommodation, food, and other resources.

 4. Estimation of travel demands

 Travel demands have their roots in the “demand” concept of economics.
 Tourism demand generally means, tourist arrivals & tourist expenditures.
-You can collect and analyze tourist arrival data or expenditure data based on your objective, whether it is to maximize the tourist footfalls or to maximize the expenditure.
+You can collect and analyze tourist arrival data or expenditure data based on your objective, whether it is to maximize tourist footfalls or to maximize expenditure.

 For example, tourism package planners can customize their plans to suit the pockets of tourists from a particular source country.
 Let’s say, if the average expenditure of tourists from country XYZ is more, then maybe national tourism boards can plan to aggressively promote tourism in the USA, and even plan with service providers and tour package planners to lower the prices.